 I’m seeing people volunteering to help and coming together, but I’m also seeing a lot of judgment, blaming, and shaming going on.
-Whether it’s a loved one who isn’t being as careful as they could or a “look on the bright side” post that hits a nerve, it’s a triggering environment.
+Whether it’s a loved one who isn’t being as sensitive as they could or a “look on the bright side” post that hits a nerve, it’s a triggering environment.
 So what do we do with all this activation?

 If self-soothing isn’t your MO and you often harshly judge yourself, I recommend placing a hand on your heart and trying out some of these phrases when you feel the trigger coming on: